danielbrings/100-days-of-code/log.md

 ### Day 6: June 10, 2017 @ 12:02 (3 hours)

-**Today's Progress**: From FCC, complete "No repeats please" , "Make a person" (learning about objects) & "Map the debris".
+**Today's Progress**: From FCC, complete "No repeats please" , "Make a person" (learning about objects) & "Map the debris" &"Pairwise".

 **Thoughts:** I used the following online regex checker: https://regex101.com/